mui/toolpad/docs/data/toolpad/studio/reference/components/index.md

 # Index

-<p class="description">This page contains an index to the available components in Toolpad.</p>
+<p class="description">This page contains an index to the available components in Toolpad Studio.</p>

 ## Components